Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 12, 2025

 - The Division of Behavioral Health.
 This government agency provides substance use disorder treatment to people all over Idaho.
 They offer outpatient and residential services and assist the state’s other human services agencies.

 - BPA Health.
-Headquartered in Boise, BPA Health offers mental health and substance use disorder treatment services all over the state.
+Headquartered in Boise, BPA Health provides mental health and substance use disorder treatment services throughout the state.
 They also help schools, community organizations, and employers design and run their own behavioral health initiatives.

 Substance Abuse Counselor Salary in Boise, Idaho Falls, and Throughout Idaho

-As of May 2023, the US Bureau of Labor Statistics (BLS) reports that the median salary for substance abuse counselors in Idaho is $58,360.
-Entry-level salaries are often closer to $39,290 while the top-earning counselors make around $79,120.
+As of May 2024, the US Bureau of Labor Statistics (BLS) reports that the median substance abuse counselor salary in Idaho is $65,240.
+Entry-level salaries are often closer to $43,550, while the top-earning counselors make around $85,960.

 - Boise.
-The median substance abuse counselor salary in Boise as of May 2023 is $58,310.
-While salaries for new counselors are often around $39,300, more experienced professionals make close to $79,400 and up.
+The median salary for substance abuse counselors in Boise and across Idaho’s metropolitan areas as of May 2024 is $65,240.
+While wages for new counselors are often around $43,550, more experienced professionals make close to $85,960 and up.

 - Idaho Falls.
-The BLS reports that the median salary for substance abuse counselors in Idaho Falls is $58,280 as of May 2023.
-Early-career counselors often make about $40,710 while their more experienced colleagues make $76,760 and up.
+The BLS reports that the median salary for substance abuse counselors in Idaho Falls is $64,610 as of May 2024.
+Early-career counselors typically earn around $43,370, while their more experienced colleagues can make $90,240 and above.

 Substance Abuse Counselor Degree Options in Idaho

-For example, Idaho State University in Pocatello offers a 25-credit Addiction Studies Certificate.
-If you combine it with a bachelor’s degree and a 300-hour internship, you’ll meet most if not all requirements for becoming an ADC.
+For example, Idaho State University in Pocatello offers a 25-credit certificate in Addiction Studies.
+If you combine it with a bachelor’s degree and a 300-hour internship, you’ll meet most, if not all, requirements for becoming an ADC.
 ISU also offers a Bachelor’s in Community and Public Health with a concentration in Addiction Studies.

-The University of Idaho in Moscow offers an addiction studies minor that can be paired with a major in psychology.
-This program’s curriculum is approved by the IBADCC and can help you become a counselor in both Idaho and Washington.
+The University of Idaho in Moscow offers an addiction studies minor that can be paired with a psychology major.
+The IBADCC approves this program’s curriculum and can help you become a counselor in both Idaho and Washington.

-Boise State University in Idaho’s capital offers both a minor and a certificate in addiction studies.
-While many of the school’s Bachelor of Social Work students take on the minor, the certificate program was designed to allow more students to include addiction studies into their schedules.
+Boise State University, located in Idaho’s capital, offers both a minor and a certificate in addiction studies.
+While many of the school’s Bachelor of Social Work students take on the minor, the certificate program was designed to allow more students to include addiction studies in their schedules.

 Boise State University